 Make sure your computer is on.

-If the power supply to the optical disc drive is disabled by the VAIO Power Management , the substitute drive eject button on the optical disc drive will not work.
-Use the drive eject button located above the numeric keypad.
-It will take a while to eject the drive tray if the optical disc drive is not powered.
-If the drive eject button does not work, click Start and Computer, right-click the optical disc drive icon, and select Eject If none of the above options work, insert a thin, straight object (such as a paper clip) into the manual eject hole near the substitute drive eject button.
+Press the drive eject button.

+If the drive eject button does not work, click Start and Computer, right-click the optical disc drive icon, and select Eject

+If none of the above options work, insert a thin, straight object (such as a paper clip) into the manual eject hole on the optical disc drive.

 Try restarting your computer.